People's Republic of Kampuchea: Constitution of the SOC

 The constitution was revised in 1989 to accommodate the market-oriented policies of the newly formed "State of Cambodia".
 This state was basically a continuation of the PRK regime adapted to the new realities dictated by the collapse of the Soviet bloc, when Mikhail Gorbachev reduced to a minimum Soviet support for Vietnam and Cambodia.
 Suddenly the Cambodian leadership found itself scrambling for favour abroad, which included the need to open its markets, the gradual abandoning of its original pro-Soviet stance and the pressure to find some accommodation with the factions warring against it.

-The PRK's Constitution had not made any mention of a Head of State, perhaps reserving this role for Sihanouk.

-The State of Cambodia Constitution, however, stated that the President of the Council of State would be the "Head of State of Cambodia".
+The PRK's Constitution had not made any mention of a Head of State, perhaps reserving this role for Sihanouk; however, the traditional functions of a head of state - representing the state in diplomatic relations and ceremonial functions - were vested in the Council of State as a collective body, on the model of the Presidium of the Supreme Soviet and the East German Council of State.
+The State of Cambodia Constitution went beyond this simple assignment of functions, and outright stated that the President of the Council of State would be the "Head of State of Cambodia".

 Government structure

 An administrative infrastructure functioning under the Marxist–Leninist KPRC was more or less in place between 1979 and 1980.
 With the promulgation of the Constitution in June 1981, new organs, such as the National Assembly, the Council of State, and the Council of Ministers, assumed certain functions that the KPRC had provided.
 These new bodies evolved slowly.
 It was not until February 1982 that the National Assembly enacted specific laws for these bodies.

 Despite the presence of Vietnamese advisors, the government of the PRK was made up entirely of Cambodian KUFNS members.
 Initially the Vietnamese advisors, like Lê Đức Thọ, had promised that they would not interfere with Cambodian internal affairs.
 However, as soon as the PRK was formed and the KUFNS was in power, Lê Đức Thọ, acting as liaison chief between Hanoi and Phnom Penh, broke his promise.
 Henceforward the members of the Government of the PRK had to walk a narrow path between Cambodian nationalism and "Indochinese solidarity" with Vietnam, which meant making sure they didn't irritate their Vietnamese patrons.
 PRK government members, no matter how highly placed, who offended the Vietnamese, whether intentionally or not, were swiftly denounced and purged.
 Among these were Ros Samai, Pen Sovann and Chan Sy.
 The latter, a founding member of the KUNFS who had reached the post of Prime Minister, died in mysterious circumstances in 1984 in Moscow.